DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-methodology.md

 ### Turn in your work

-* Launch a pod using your Docker Image (as in step 3) and run the following command: `bash /datasets/dsc180-fa20-grading-tmp/method4-grader.sh`
+* ~~Launch a pod using your Docker Image (as in step 3) and run the following command: `bash /datasets/dsc180-fa20-grading-tmp/method4-grader.sh`~~
 * Go to gradescope and turn in both the image name and the Dockerfile.
-We will use this as a backup plan if that script above doesn't work for you.
+We will pull the image and test if requirements are met.

 ---